How Sex Work Got Us This Far In Gay Liberation

 (Screenshot of Backpage's July 10th email to users)

 Update: Backpage filed a federal suit today against Cook County Sheriff Tom Dart for violating its free speech and equal protection rights after the Sheriff successfully pressured credit card companies to break with the company this month.
-In the suit, Backpage requests a preliminary injury, so that credit card processing will be restored to the site immediately; compensation for loss of revenue from credit card transactions this month; and punitive damages.
+In the suit, Backpage requests a preliminary injury, so that credit card processing will be restored to the… Continue reading What the hell is going on with Backpage?
+Part II

 Quote of the Week

 No one is owed consequence-free hiring of sex workers, not when sex workers themselves labor under some of the most hostile conditions imaginable.
 And the idea that the outed man should be allowed to do what he wants with whatever other adult he wants?
-That, basically, adults should be able to carry out victim-less actions to improve their own lives?
-It would be really amazing if such a vociferous commitment to that notion were in evidence when credit card companies are furthering endangering sex workers’ livelihoods and safety, TV shows are treating sex workers’ precarious safety as entertainment, or when men brutally murder sex workers with impunity because they know this is a class of people who are not publicly valued.
+That, basically, adults should be able to carry out victim-less actions… Continue reading Quote of the Week

 It’s Not About Me: Responsibility In Sex Worker Writing